refinery/refinerycms/readme.md

 Simply run the command:

-    refinery-update-core /path/to/project/root/
+    refinery-update-core path/to/project/root/

 and the up-to-date core files will be copied from the latest gem into your project.

-### When using Git
+### When using GIT

 You can update by running these commands: